Setanna/emulate/Rules/Stats and Skills/Skills/Intelligence/Knowledge.md

 ---

 # Knowledge (Int)
-Knowledge has several categories as shown below:
+Knowledge  is actually a number of separate skills as shown below:

 | Knowledge   | Example                                                                                  |